gplepage/vegas/doc/source/tutorial.rst

 whose mean is the correct value of the integral.
 This distribution is Gaussian or normal provided the number of integrand samples is sufficiently large.
-In practive one generates multiple estimates of the integral in order to verify that the distribution is indeed Gaussian.
+In practive we generate multiple estimates of the integral in order to verify that the distribution is indeed Gaussian.
 Error analysis is straightforward if the integral estimates are Gaussian.

-The |vegas| algorithm has been in use for decades and implementations are available in may programming languages, including Fortran (the original version), C and C++.
+The |vegas| algorithm has been in use for decades and implementations are available in many programming languages, including Fortran (the original version), C and C++.
 The algorithm used here is significantly improved over the original implementation, and that used in most other implementations.
 It uses two adaptive strategies: importance sampling, as in the original implementation, and adaptive stratified sampling, which is new.

-This module is written in Cython, so it is almost as fast as optimized Fortran or C, particularly when the integrand is also coded in Cython (or some other compiled language), as discussed below.
+This module is written in Cython, so it is almost as fast as compiled Fortran or C, particularly when the integrand is also coded in Cython (or some other compiled language), as discussed below.

+The following sections describe how to use |vegas|.
+Almost every example shown is a complete code, which can be copied into a file and run with python.
+It is worthwhile playing with the parameters to see how things change.

 *About Printing:* The examples in this tutorial use the print function as it is used in Python 3.
 Drop the outermost parenthesis in each print statement if